technicianai/agent/README.md

 To deploy:
 `make deploy`

 You can potentially get some errors.
 If they look docker related, try `make install` to set up the builder driver.
-Could be AWS permissions too.
+It's also important to have an .env file so if you see complaints about unset envs need to get that.